 ** Maintain peace inside.
 Photography is not allowed inside the buildings.

-* Half of the palace complex is used by the king as living area and is not open to the public.
+* Half of the palace complex is used by the king as the living area and is not open to the public.

 Silver Pagoda or Temple of Emerald Buddha

 The Silver Pagoda is on the south side of the Royal Palace.
-It is connected with Royal Palace compound with a small gate.
+It is connected with the Royal Palace compound with a small gate.
 The existing Silver Pagoda was rebuilt in 1960’s and 5000 silver tiles were was inlaid on its floor.
-The walls of Pagoda has beautiful paintings from epics stories of Cambodia but due to bad maintenance these paintings erased & faded in some parts.
+The walls of Pagoda has beautiful paintings from epics stories of Cambodia but due to bad maintenance, these paintings erased & faded in some parts.

 There are many golden and ornated statues of Buddha kept in the Silver Pagoda.
 But the most sacred and important statues housed in the Silver Pagoda are a small statue of “Emerald Buddha” and a life-size statue of “Maitreya Buddha”.
 It is one of the most religious places and photography is not allowed inside the Pagoda.

 The Silver Pagoda is also known as “Vihear” in the local language.
 There are few other structures around the Silver Pagoda, the prominent ones are a statue of King Norodom on a white horse, a library, a bell tower and a model of Angkor Wat in this compound.
-Visiting Angkor Wat with Kids can be tiring and fun experience.
+Visiting Angkor Wat with Kids can be a tiring and fun experience.

 Other then these there are stupas (Chedi) of King Suramarit and Queen Kossamak, a stupa of Princess Kantha Bupha, Phnom Mondop and Dharmasala.